 Most of my research has focused on people’s knowledge and experience of meaningful patterns of behaviours in the world (like "going grocery shopping"), called event knowledge.
 More specifically, I studied how event knowledge relates to traits associated with autism, particularly social communication skills, and how autistic and non-autistic individuals experience everyday events.
 I have also worked on projects investigating ADHD traits, social anxiety traits, sensory perception, language, and academic skills.
 I am further interested in cognition more broadly, neurodiversity, health, and mental health.

-I am very enthusiastic about various types of writing (including literature reviews, research methodology writing, research proposals, scientific summaries, technical writing, editing, and science communication).
-I'm also interested in knowledge translation and making STEM fields more inclusive.
-In the past, I was Conference Co-Chair and Head of Media & Design for the graduate student-run Inspiring Diversity in STEM 2024 conference.
+I am enthusiastic about science communication and knowledge translation, as well as various forms of scientific writing (including literature reviews, research proposals, scientific summaries, technical and methodology writing, and editing).
+I'm also interested in program coordination and event planning.
+In the past, I was Conference Co-Chair and Head of Media & Design for the Inspiring Diversity in STEM 2024 conference, aimed at encouraging and promoting EDI in STEM fields.
+Advocacy for inclusion in education, research, and communities is important to me.

-Outside of science, I love nature and travel photography, and the arts in many of its forms.
+Outside of science, I love nature walks, travel photography, and the arts in many of its forms.
 I also have a pet hedgehog named after Ada Lovelace.

 Post-defense Goblet of Knowledge